remuslum/bt4103team13/README.md

 # }
 ```

-## Step 4: Identification of Significant Skills
+### Step 4: Identification of Significant Skills

+There are 2 sets of documents that significant skills can be identified from, job-description documents and resume documents.
+- From job-description documents, we extract the required skills to meet current industry standards.
-We first assumed that all the candidates that are applying for a specific role **must** be qualified, i.e. they have all the skills required for the particular role.
-With this assumption, we can do aggregation for all the resumes that belong to the same category and find out the percentage of the resumes having certain skills.
-High percentage indicates that they are the common skills required for the particular role.
+- From resume documents, we extract the required skills to standout among peers in the same industry.
+Assumption: all candidates applying for the specific role **must** be qualified, i.e. they have all the skills required for the particular role.

+Aggregation is performed on all documents that belong to the same category to find out the frequency of documents that have each specified skill.
+High frequency indicates that they are the common skills required for the particular role.

 We then set the significance level $\alpha$ as .95, hence all the skills below 95 percentile will be treated as not so significant.
+The remaining frequencies are scaled to the range of [0, 1] to help us decide on the competency level to be given to each skill.

-Example: We use the **percentile** method to set the threshold for classifying the skills that appear at least once, and decide if they are significant or not.
-Then, we scale the skills' frequency to the range of [0, 1].
-This is to help us to decide whether if we need high level of skill competency to standout from peers.
-We save all the remaining skill with the corresponding competency level required into a dictionary
+Example: We use the **percentile** method to set the threshold for classifying the skills significance level.
+We save all these remaining skills with the corresponding competency level required into a dictionary.

 ```
-# Output: where the value is the competency level based on my client's business settings
+# Output: where the value is the competency level based on the client's business settings.
 # {'ADVOCATE':
 #  {'active listening': 3,
 #   'administrative support': 3,